toUpperCase78/real-racing-3-vehicles/README.md

 **All these studies have been carried out in IPython Shell.**

-**I'm aware that these analyses above are outdated!
-That's why they will be replaced with up-to-date ones soon!**

 ## Notes

 **Note 1:** It is bizarre that values that contained `$` appeared problematically, causing some missing rows and unusual sizing in the output due to rendering by GitHub when uploaded here.
 For this reason, texts containing `$` sign have been changed.